Blog » Confronting the Jobs Impacts of COVID-19 (Coronavirus) -Blog Series

 Confronting the Jobs Impacts of COVID-19 (Coronavirus)

-As the COVID-19 (Coronavirus) pandemic spreads relentlessly across the globe, the spillover could be enormous, especially in Low Income Countries (LICs) with rudimentary public health networks, fragile economies and incomplete social protection systems.
+As the COVID-19 (Coronavirus) pandemic continues to spread relentlessly across the globe, the spillover could be enormous, especially in Low Income Countries (LICs) with rudimentary public health networks, fragile economies and incomplete social protection systems.

 With the pandemic now starting to gather momentum in Africa, repercussions from the unprecedented downturn in the Organization for Economic Co-operation and Development (OECD) economies are already impacting jobs in the global south.
 Huge negative capital flows have rocked emerging economies.
 Attempted lockdowns have generated major disruptions in economies characterized by high levels of informality and fractured, incomplete social protection systems.
 In such settings, measures intended to “flatten the curve” of viral transmission might have generated increased transmissions, as thousands of informal migrant workers have crowded together trying return home.
 And where such internal migrants play key roles in economic life, the disruption of labor supplies is affecting harvests and food production.